 People-to-People Travel.
-Travel for organizations authorizing educational exchanges not involving academic study pursuant to a degree program when those exchanges take place under the auspices of an organization that sponsors and organizes such programs to promote people-to-people contact under certain conditions (31 C.F.R.
+Travel directly incident to educational exchanges not involving academic study pursuant to a degree program.
+Such travel must be for the purpose of engaging in a full-time schedule of activities intended to enhance contact with the Cuban people, support civil society in Cuba, or promote the Cuban people's independence from Cuban authorities.
+The educational activities are to result in meaningful interaction between the traveler and individuals in Cuba and the predominant portion of the activities may not be with a prohibited official of the government of Cuba or the Cuban Communist Party.
+For such travel conducted under the auspices of an organization that sponsors such people-to-people exchanges, an employee, paid consultant, or agent of the organization must accompany each group traveling to Cuba (31 C.F.R.
 515.565).

 - Religious Activities.
 Persons subject to U.S. jurisdiction, including religious organizations located in the United States and members and staff of such organizations engaged in a full-time program of religious activities (31 C.F.R.
 515.566). - Public Performances, Clinics, Workshops, Athletic and Other Competitions, and Exhibitions.
+Participation in amateur and semi-professional international sports federation competitions, provided that the athletic completion is held under the auspices of the international sports federation for the relevant sport; the U.S. participants are selected by the U.S. federation for the relevant sport; and the competition is open for attendance, and in relevant situations, participation by the Cuban public.

-Participation in amateur and semi-professional international sports federation competitions under certain conditions.
-Participation in public performances, clinics, workshops, other athletic or non-athletic competition, or exhibitions in Cuba.
-The event must be open for attendance and, in relevant situations, participation by the Cuban public under certain conditions, including that all U.S. profits after costs must be donated to an independent nongovernmental organization in Cuba or a U.S.-based charity with the objective, to the extent possible, of promoting people-to-people contact or otherwise benefiting the Cuban people (31 C.F.R.
-515.567). - Support for the Cuban People.
+Participation in, or organization of, public performances, clinics, workshops, other athletic or non-athletic competitions, or exhibitions in Cuba, provided that the event is open for attendance, and in relevant situations, participation, by the Cuban public.
+(31 C.F.R.
+515.567).

+- Support for the Cuban People.
 Those traveling for activities in support of the Cuban people, provided that the activities are of recognized human rights organizations; independent organizations designed to promote a rapid, peaceful transition to democracy; or individuals and non-governmental organizations that promote independent activity intended to strengthen civil society in Cuba (31 C.F.R.
 515.574). - Humanitarian Projects.
-Those involved in the following humanitarian projects in Cuba that are designed to directly benefit the Cuban people: medical and health-related projects; construction projects intended to benefit legitimately independent civil society groups; environmental projects; projects involving formal or non-formal educational training, within Cuba or off-island, on entrepreneurship and business, civil education, journalism, advocacy and organizing, adult literacy, or vocational skills; community-based grassroots projects; projects suitable to the development of small-scale private enterprise; projects that are related to agricultural and rural development that promote independent activity; microfinancing projects; and projects to meet basic human needs (31 C.F.R.
-515.575). - Activities of Private Foundations or Research or Educational Institutes.
-Those involved in activities by private foundations or research or education institutes with an established interest in international relations to collect information related to Cuba for noncommercial purposes (31 C.F.R.
-515.576).
+Those involved in the following humanitarian projects in Cuba that are designed to directly benefit the Cuban people: medical and health-related projects; construction projects intended to benefit legitimately independent civil society groups; disaster preparedness, relief, and response;

+historical preservation; environmental projects; projects involving formal or nonformal educational training, within Cuba or off-island, on entrepreneurship and business, civil education, journalism, advocacy and organizing, adult literacy, or vocational skills; community-based grassroots projects; projects suitable to the development of small-scale private enterprise; projects that are related to agricultural and rural development that promote independent activity; microfinancing projects; and projects to meet basic human needs (31 C.F.R.
+515.575).